dev-ved30/PdfCast/README.md

 ## Set Up

-You will need to enter your `Anchor` username and password into the `login.py` file for selenium to work as intended.
+You will need to add your `Anchor` username and password to the `login.py` file for selenium to work as intended.
 You will also need to add the absolute path of your project file to `login.py`.

 Within Anchor, you will need to create a Podcast which will let `Selenium` create new episodes automatically.

 ## Running

-At this point, you should be able to use the tool.
+At this point, you should be able to use the utility.
 Please note that this is meant to be a command line tool.

 You can run `main.py` from your terminal.
 The utility will walk you through all the steps and by the end of it, you should have your podcats up on Anchor.